Summary

 How to use

-The SCAN function applies a custom LAMBDA function to each element in a given array and returns an array that contains each intermediate value created during the scan.
-SCAN can be used to generate running totals and other calculations that show intermediate or incremental results.
+The SCAN function applies a custom calculation to each element in a given array and returns an array that contains each intermediate value created during the scan.
+SCAN can generate running totals, running counts, and other calculations that create intermediate or incremental results.
+The results returned by SCAN are the value of an "accumulator" at each step in the process.

-The SCAN uses the LAMBDA function to apply the formula logic required.
-The LAMBDA is applied to each value, and the result from SCAN is an array of results with the same dimensions as the original array.
-Like the REDUCE function, SCAN iterates over all elements in an array and performs a calculation on each element.
+Like the REDUCE function, SCAN iterates over all elements in an array and performs a calculation on each element while updating the value of an accumulator.
 However, while REDUCE returns a single value, SCAN returns an array of values.

 The SCAN function takes three arguments: initial_value, array, and lambda.
 Initial_value is the initial seed value to use for the first result.
 Initial_value is optional.
 Array is the array to scan and lambda is a custom LAMBDA function to perform on each element of array.